ucf-draco-lab/ucf-draco-lab-old-github.io/index.md

 # Welcome

-The DRACO Lab is a new and growing group of researchers at the University of Central Florida (UCF) focused on providing research-driven automated tools and techniques for the resilient design, development, and evaluation of tomorrow's electronic semi-conductor devices.
+Welcome to the Design of Resilient Architectures for Computing (DRACO) lab website.
+We're a part of the [Electrical and Computer Engineering Department](http://ece.ucf.edu) at the [University of Central Florida](http://ucf.edu) located in spectacular Orlando, Florida.

+DRACO is dedicated to exploring the resilence and security of computing systems.
+With a team of over a dozen student researchers, our focus is on automating the design, development, and assessment of attacks, resilience, robustness, and ultimately security in electronic devices and systems.

+Our research covers various areas, including the study of advanced and novel cryptographic logic primitives like polymorphic, homomorphic, and quantum-enhanced techniques.
+We're also involved in assessing assistive technologies on semiconductor design and post-manufacturing operation, as well as developing attack and detection methods related to electronic design-level sabotage.

+Our reseachers have published over 100 papers and secured funding exceeding eight million dollars from government and industry sponsors..Whether you're a part of our research team or interested in our work, we invite you to be a part of our exploration and innovation at DRACO.

 {% include section.html %}

 ## News and Events

-{% include list.html data="posts" component="post-excerpt" filters="tag: events, tag:news"%}
+{% include list.html component="post-excerpt" data="news"  %}